schayesparza/PortofolioProjects/README.md

 # Portofolio Projects
-A collection of portfolio projects
+This is a collection of portofolio projects for Data Analytics.